 A high school diploma is allowed when entering the profession as an apprentice.
 However, more employers are actively seeking glaziers with experience in math, design, and construction equipment according to a US Dept. of Labor Statistics report from July 2018.
 The median salary of entry level glaziers is $42,580 per year/ $20.47 per hour.
 This high paying career is rising quickly in job growth as well, at 11% compared to other industries.
 Wages increase drastically with higher ranking of expertise and certifications.

 Glaziers tend to stay in their careers as well, and the industry has many opportunities for upward mobility based on experience, training, and specializations.
 Glaziers have the choice between union and nonunion employment as well, and generally are offered attractive benefits packages as they advance from apprenticeship to journeymen to masters.

 Specializations could include artistic, structural, or energy-efficient design, residential or commercial scale installations and repair, amongst various pay grades.
 Highly skilled commercial glaziers can earn up to $75k/year.
 This growth is expected to continue as aging glaziers retire and younger workers fill their roles.

 Glaziers Are Nimble and Bright

 Advancements in technology may have made the job of a glazier easier in many ways, there are some skills that will remain vital.
 A steady hand is a must, as well as great upper body strength and the ability to repeatedly lift heavy sheets of glass.
-Glaziers do have a higher rate injury due to the nature of their profession.
+Glaziers do have a higher rate of injury due to the nature of their profession.
 Becoming a glazier is generally considered rewarding and lucrative career with steady employment.